2014-2015 Undergraduate Catalog

 Proficiency credit does not apply toward the determination of full-time status.

 Some courses are designated in the catalog description as repeatable for credit.
 These courses are not eligible for grade replacement.

 If a course not designated in the catalog as repeatable for credit is retaken, the following policy regarding repeating a course for grade replacement will apply:

 - The repeated course must be taken from Western Illinois University.

-- A course may not be repeated more than two times (taking it a maximum of three times), and no more than 20 total credit hours may be repeated under this policy.
+- A course may not be repeated more than two times (taking it a maximum of three times).
 Subsequent attempts to repeat a course will not result in credit or honor point replacement.

 - Credit and applicable honor points will be awarded only once, the final time, for a repeated course.
 Only the grade for the most recent class will be used for the grade point average calculation.